Concordium/concordium-wallet-proxy/README.md

   - `"bakerAggregationVerifyKey"` (required): public key to verify aggregate signatures in which the baker participates.
   - `"bakerElectionVerifyKey"` (required): public key to verify the baker has won the election.
   - `"bakerSignatureVerifyKey"` (required): public key to verify block signatures signed by the baker.
+* `"accountDelegation"` (optional) if present indicates that this account is registered as a delegator.
+If present, the value is always an object with fields
+  - `"stakedAmount"` (required): the amount that is currently staked
+  - `"restakeEarnings"` (required): a boolean indicating whether earnings are
+  - `"delegationTarget"` (required): the delegation target consisting of
+    * `"delegatorType"` (required): the type of delegation which value is either `"delegateToLPool"` or `"delegateToBaker"`
+    * `"bakerId"` (optional): If the value `"delegatorType"` is `"delegateToBaker"`, then `"bakerId"` is the ID of the target pool, otherwise not present.

 ## Account Nonce